Gleyder42/admiral/README.md

 # Overview

 Admiral is a command library designed to be used within in Minecraft plugins.

-It is now considered outdatew, since [PaperMc](https://papermc.io/) now ships with [Mojang's brigadier](https://docs.papermc.io/paper/dev/command-api/basics/introduction/) library.

-Despite that, admiral has one cool feature:
+The project consists of two projects: `core` and `annotation-builder`.
+The `core` implements the
+functionality, while providing a simple command node builder to create `CommandNode`s.
+The `annotation-builder` gives you the possibility to create commands completely via annotations.
 Admiral does not use reflections in the `annotation-builder`.
 Instead, it uses [ByteBuddy](https://bytebuddy.net/#/) to generate JVM Bytecode at runtime to avoid reflections.
 The relevant code in [here](annotation-builder/src/main/java/com/github/gleyder42/annotation/executor/ExecutableMethod.java).

+Admiral is now considered outdated, since [PaperMc](https://papermc.io/) now ships with [Mojang's brigadier](https://docs.papermc.io/paper/dev/command-api/basics/introduction/) library.

 ## Origin